VedMK/BCS-portfolio-Ved/CTFs/Writeups/OSINT/OSINT-Industries/CTF-3/README.md

 ### Capturing the flag

-After verifying the date with the email account's public PGP key, I obtained the flag, which was the date of creation.
+After verifying the key creation date using the PGP key and the search results, I obtained the flag, which was the date of creation.

 The challenged was solved and using the format given by the CTF platform, the final flag I captured was